libero/jats-ingester/README.md

-# Libero eLife-style Content Adapter Prototype
+# Libero JATS Ingester

-This project is an implementation of Libero eLife-style Content Adapter.
+This project is an implementation of Libero JATS Ingester.

 Contents:
  - [Dependencies](#dependencies)